Are you the next Enterprize winner?

 - Available to work with mentors from the community to prepare

-- Ready to complete two tasks and face possible elimination after the first
+- Ready to complete the tasks to create two pitches and face possible elimination after the first pitch.

-*Businesses of an illegal or explicit nature are not eligible
+*Businesses of an illegal, exploitive or explicit nature are not eligible

 Eligibility and Rules